 Unexpected Plans: My Partner Wants To Meet A Week Early

 While I was at my partner’s for dinner at the weekend, they asked me if I wanted to meet the following weekend.
 From the moment my partner asked, I started to fill with dread.
 I have a really hard time meeting up with people, especially given that my partner and I have an agreed-upon schedule for meeting up.
-How my borderline personality disorder (BPD) had evolved and changed over the years has created nothing but issues for my relationships.
+How my borderline personality disorder (BPD) has evolved and changed over the years has created nothing but issues for my relationships.

 Borderline Personality Disorder and Relationships